If you’re craving a warm bowl of chicken noodle soup but are short on time, try this quick and easy Rotisserie Chicken Noodle Soup!

 Make Ahead and Freezing

-Leftovers: Allow the soup to cool down completely, and store it overnight in airtight containers.
-When it’s time to reheat, you’ll notice the noodles have absorbed some of the broth, so you’ll need to add more liquid.
+Reheating leftovers: When it’s time to reheat, the noodles will have absorbed some of the liquid, so you’ll need to add more chicken broth.

-If you plan to make ahead or freeze for later, I recommend doing so without adding the noodles.
-Noodles absorb tons of liquid overnight and can get soggy.
+If you plan to make ahead or freeze, I recommend doing so without adding the noodles.
 Instead, add and cook the noodles when reheating over the stovetop.
 They cook really fast anyway!

 Pairing and Serving Ideas

-Whether you’re pairing your soup with salad, a sandwich, or a side of bread to soak up all of that yummy broth, you can’t go wrong with whichever you choose!
+Whether you’re pairing your soup with salad, a sandwich or just bread to soak up all of that yummy broth, you can’t go wrong with whichever you choose!

-Here are a few of my favorite sides to pair with my rotisserie chicken noodle soup:
+Here are a few of my favorite sides for rotisserie chicken noodle soup:

-- Cheddar Chive Biscuits – Tender and flaky, and perfect for soaking up every last drop of the rich broth.
+- Cheddar Chive Biscuits – Perfect for soaking up every last drop of the broth.

-- Cheesy Garlic Bread – A classic choice for soup!
-This one is extra cheesy.
+- Cheesy Garlic Bread – This one is extra cheesy.

-- Our House Salad – A fresh, crisp, and light salad is a great pairing for a light meal.
+- Our House Salad – A crisp and light salad is a great pairing.

 - Grilled Vegetable Sandwich – A soup and half sandwich makes a great lunch idea.